floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_storage.md

 ## Storage type 'external_elasticsearch'

-If you want to store the tracked events in a different Elasticsearch cluster than the cluster producing the events, you use `external_elasticsearch` as audit type, configure the Elasticsearch endpoints with hostname/IP and port and optionally the index name and document type:
+If you want to store the tracked events in a different OpenSearch/Elasticsearch cluster than the cluster producing the events, you use `external_elasticsearch` as audit type, configure the OpenSearch/Elasticsearch endpoints with hostname/IP and port and optionally the index name and document type:

 ```yaml
 searchguard.audit.type: internal_elasticsearch